 In 1983 he co-founded the Washington Studio School with Lee Newman, Carlton Fletcher, Jack Boul, Susan Yanero, David Holt, Jo Weiss,and Katie Murray.
 Joe taught at the Washington Studio School and local Washington area colleges for 8 years.

 He was awarded the Elizabeth Greenshields prize in 1983.
 His work has been shown in the

-the DC area, Pennsylvania, and in Paris and Nancy, France.
-He had a series of solo and
+DC area, Pennsylvania, New Jersey, and in Paris and Nancy, France.
+He lives and works

 I love everyday objects, and things that show their age.
 So I often paint old bottles

 and tools, flowers and fruit.
 My painting is an affirmation of the importance of looking,

 of perceiving, of drawing, of composing and finding a balance between visual drama

 and stability.
 Being in love with oil paint as a material, I tend to obsess over all

 the technical matters that make oil paintings interesting: edges; suggestions of

 planes,forms, and spaces; tones; impasto; and the emotion inherent in chiaroscuro